In Years 1 and 2 children follow the Key Stage 1 National Curriculum. This includes programmes of study for the

 We believe that developing excellent skills in core subjects - English and Maths - is essential for the future wellbeing and success of our children, and we have a systematic and well organised whole school approach to ensure that the vast majority of children leave us with the skills they need to learn.

 In English we use the 'Bug Club' phonics programme.
 Children start learning phonics in Nursery, and then from Reception we use Bug Club resources across the school to ensure that we consistently provide children with the building blocks for reading and writing.
 This continues into Year 1, and leads to excellent outcomes for children in the national Phonics Check, and this in turn has a significant impact on standards in reading.
 We use 'Talk for Writing' activities and believe an important part of our success is valuing the development of writing skills across the curriculum.

 In Maths we have a strong emphasis on understanding the number system, and being able to explain mathematical thinking.
-We provide plenty of opportunities to develop problem solving skills and use a wide range of concrete resources to support early learning, including numicon, dominos, dice, 10s frames and number lines.
+We provide plenty of opportunities to develop reasoning and problem solving skills as well as using a wide range of concrete resources to support early learning, including numicon, dominoes, dice, playing cards, tens frames and number lines.
 Children are then supported in moving from the concrete, through pictorial representation, to the abstract: we are developing our Mastery curriculum to ensure deep, secure knowledge that provides a basis for Maths throughout children's time in education.
-Reception, Year 1 and Year 2 use Power Maths resources to support teaching and learning.
+From September 2021 we have moved to using HertsforLearning Essentials maths to support teaching and learning across the school.

 Please have a look at the English and maths sections for further detail.